llazzaro/chem-fingerprints/docs/using-api.rst

 FingerprintArena searches returning indices instead of ids
 ===========================================================

-In this section you'll learn how to search a FingerprintArea and use hits based on integer indices rather than string ids.
+In this section you'll learn how to search a FingerprintArena and use hits based on integer indices rather than string ids.

 The previous sections used a high-level interface to the Tanimoto